 The time between meal and sleep is critical

 Eating too close to bedtime may harm your sleep.
 Ideally, keep a gap of at least 2 hours between meal and sleep

 Also, caffeine in coffee, tea, soda, energy drinks, and chocolate should be avoided.
 It blocks adenosine, a chemical that naturally makes us feel sleepy, and when consumed too close to bedtime may contribute to insomnia.
 It can also increase the need to urinate, which can lead to disruptive nocturia.
 Not everyone is sensitive to caffeine, but if you are, consider restricting its consumption to earlier in the day (stopping use by mid-afternoon).

-Avoid intense exercise closer to bedtime
+Avoid intense exercise close to bedtime

 While training is a must avoid intense activity closer to bedtime as it may lead to a complete stimulation and delayed sleep and complete disruption of circadian cycles.
 Light stretching exercises in the evening along with yoga and mindful meditation can help induce better sleep

 Read More: What is The Best Time to Exercise?

 Never forget a Hot Cup of Milk

 Include complex carbohydrates with lower Glycemic index food like millets (Ragi, Jowar, Amaranth (Rajgeera), quinoa) as a part of your night dinner.
 Avoid desserts and sugary foods closer to bedtime.